- Ivanishvili has successfully overcome popular protests and a presidential veto.

 What is driving Ivanishvili?

-Answer: Ivanishvili looks to consolidate his hold onto power, and leans towards Moscow to avoid military conflict.
+Answer: Ivanishvili looks to consolidate his hold on power, and leans towards Moscow to avoid military conflict.

 Ivanishvili has effectively tightened his grip on power, minimising domestic threats.
 As honorary chairman, he has been able to shrug off political opposition, in the form of President Gourabachvili and former Prime Minister Garibashvili.
 Moreover, with the “foreign agents” law and an aggressive police force, the Georgian Dream party is working to silence popular opposition.